 10 Must Have Food Truck Website Features

 Make It Mobile

-Item number of our must have food truck website features is to make sure your food truck website can be found by everyone no matter what type of device they are using to track down your truck.
+Item number of our must have food truck website features is to make sure your website can be found by everyone no matter what type of device they are using to track down your truck.
 Not only should your website be designed to show well on a pc or laptop, but you need to make sure the millions of smart phone users get the same experience.

 A General Overview

 A basic introduction to you and your food truck is an absolute must.
 Even if you think the name of your mobile food business is self-explanatory, people still seem to appreciate how you describe yourself.
 If you have any unique selling points (locally sourced or seasonal ingredients, vegetarian options, etc.) now is a great time to mention them.

 While food trucks don’t normally have permanent locations, consumers need to know where you are, and how to get there.
 You don’t need to provide directions from every part of town, but an address, or intersection, and link to a direction-giving site like Google Maps is very helpful indeed.
 As if you didn’t know this already, you need to include a photograph your truck, so first-time visitors will recognize it easily from the street.

 Basic stuff, here.
 If a diner is looking for the location your truck is parked a particular day, they need to know what time you’ll actually be there.
 Make it a priority to stick to your schedule to avoid upsetting customers who attempt to track you down to find your truck isn’t there when your website told them you would be.

 The food you serve from your truck is your business.
 If ever there were an influential and unique selling point, it would be a mouth-watering menu.
 Words and images will paint a picture, here.
 Don’t just scan a paper menu into an annoying PDF file, either.
 Invest in having a digital menu designed to complement your physical one.